walter-a-jablonowski/sys-2/ai.md

     - name (string)
     - description (string)
     - The id isn't explicitly defined in def.yml but hardcoded
-  - /shared: shared entry types
   - /MyType_1
     - def.yml type definition, contains: definitions of special data fields for this type with basic validation
     - list.php: cell renderer used to render the list cell
     - edit.php: renderer for the edit page
     - /ajax:    possible ajax functions one file per function (ajax call forwarded by ajax.php)
-  - /MyType_2
-    - def.yml contains: data field definitions
-    - /types: special sub types
-      - /MyType_3
-        - def.yml
-        - same as above ...
+  - ...

 Deriving ids from field name: